Rm-lee/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.

+   The .map method will return a new modified array, forEach will not.

 2. What is the difference between a function and a method?

+   A function is passed arguments to modify or work with and a method works with the object it is a part of.

 3. What is closure?

+   Closure is the idea that nested functions have access to data outside their own scope and up the chain of functions.
+This can keep data from being accessed globally while letting the nested functions have access to parents data.

 4. Describe the four rules of the 'this' keyword.

+   Global Object Binding:

 5. Why do we need super() in an extended class?